Loading...

 In the digital age, data is extremely valuable and can be used for many things, all of which are maybe not something you'd want to volunteer your data for.
 The methods for tracking users are always evolving and getting more creative.
 And while tracking isn't necessary, data collection has become a norm for many sites on the web.

 But not all hope is lost.
 There are still services that respect your privacy and recently there are more of them being created in the light of privacy issues and security of data on the internet.
-And we would like to think that Koofr is one of them.
+And Koofr is one of them.

 Our goal at Koofr is to hold as little personal data about our users as possible while being able to provide our service to you.
 We do not use any third-party tracking tools on our websites or in our services.
 We do not put any Cookies in your browser, with the exception of the one that keeps you logged into our application.
 All communication between you and our service is encrypted from the moment you land on our landing page.
 Content of your files is kept encrypted on our secure servers.
 Privacy of your data and information is at the very core of our values and services.
 And with every new feature, we come up with, considering privacy and the amount of data we would need to collect from users is the first step in deciding whether we should develop it or not.